 Rare Find Part II

 A few days ago, I shared some new treasures with you relating to A Rare Find of Ecclesiastical Embroidery Patterns.
-These wonderful hand embroidery designs are always something precious to behold.
+These wonderful hand-embroidery designs are always something precious to behold.
 They are the keys to a puzzle that has many missing pieces.
-They connect us with a rich past and provide inspiration for the future projects.
+They connect us with a rich past and provide inspiration for future projects.

-I was told by the museum curator that the Sisters working in the Art Needlework Department would stitch for 45 minutes during an hour, and then they would stop for a 15 minute break.
-During that 15 minute rest, they would read something aloud and study.
+I was told by the museum curator that the Sisters working in the Art Needlework Department would stitch for 45 minutes for an hour, and then they would stop for a 15-minute break.
+During that 15-minute rest, they would read something aloud and study.
 This was a routine part of their day.
 The Sisters had an extensive library of books on a wide range of topics which I have had the pleasure of seeing.
 Their extensive library collection includes books on art, drawing, and geometry, as well as many books on needlework and embroidery.
 They were self-taught in many subjects, but through continued study, they became masters of design and drawing.
-In contemplating their daily routine, I wonder what could be accomplished if we, during our busy day, could take a break after every 45 minutes and read for 15 minutes.
+In contemplating their daily routine, I wonder what could be accomplished if we, during our busy day, could take a break every 45 minutes and read for 15 minutes.
 The Sisters were very wise.

-An Art Needlework Department might have hundreds or even thousands of Ecclesiastical Embroidery Designs, and of course there would need to be some logical method of keeping track of designs.
-They may even have had a small catalog with designs which would have a reference number for ease of ordering vestments.
-The Number “3” in the corner on the Rose and Vine Embroidery Design is typical of the numbering system used in the monastery I volunteer at.
-There might also be other notes on a design, such as which number was the match for a stole, or a burse or some other item to create a set.
-Sometimes a design was done in a number of sizes for use on various items.
+An Art Needlework Department might have hundreds or even thousands of Ecclesiastical Embroidery Designs, and of course, there would need to be some logical method of keeping track of designs.
+They may even have had a small catalog with designs that would have a reference number for ease of ordering vestments.
+The Number “3” in the corner on the Rose and Vine Embroidery Design is typical of the numbering system used in the monastery I volunteer.
+There might also be other notes on a design, such as which number was the match for a stole, a nurse, or some other item to create a set.
+Sometimes a design was done in several sizes for use on various items.
 That is part of the mystery and history we are trying to recreate at the museum where I volunteer.